greenbutton75/Booktown/README.md

 ## Architectural overview

 This application is cross-platform at the server side, thanks to .NET 6 services capable of running on Linux or Windows containers depending on your `Docker` host.
-The architecture proposes a microservice oriented architecture implementation with multiple autonomous microservices (each one owning its own data/db) and implementing different approaches within each microservice (simple CRUD vs. DDD/CQRS patterns) using HTTP as the communication protocol between the client apps and the microservices and supports asynchronous communication for data updates propagation across multiple services based on Integration Events and a Masstransit Event Bus (a light message broker, to choose between RabbitMQ or Kafka, underneath) plus other features defined at the roadmap.
+The architecture proposes a microservice oriented architecture implementation with multiple autonomous microservices (each one owning its own data/DB) and implementing different approaches within each microservice (simple CRUD vs. DDD/CQRS patterns) using HTTP as the communication protocol between the client apps and the microservices and supports asynchronous communication for data updates propagation across multiple services based on Integration Events and a Masstransit Event Bus (a light message broker, to choose between RabbitMQ or Kafka, underneath) plus other features defined at the roadmap.

-It is not a production-reday project but rather showcase of architectural patterns and technologies.
+It is not a production-ready project but rather showcase of architectural patterns and technologies.
 But I think it might be helpful for education purposes.
-If you have ideas how to improve project please share them with me.
+If you have ideas how to improve project, please share them with me.